 Second and third year students run the PASS scheme as Student Mentors and Student Organisers.
 They run sessions to discuss study-related problems with first year students in a friendly, informal setting.

 PASS is an internationally renowned programme and very well recognised by employers.
 Students who work on PASS gain extensive experience in organisation, events management, publicity and most of all clear and tailored communication.

 Each school or department runs their mentoring sessions to their own timetable.
 The majority of schools run either 1 or 2 sessions for an hour per week.
 Student Mentors can give as much or as little time as they have, the absolute minimum for a mentor to be involved in is 6 sessions over the course of the academic year.
 More commitment is required from Student Organisers as they deal with paperwork and planning.

 All students from participating schools who will be in second or third year in the 2019/20 academic year.

-Applications for Student Mentors are currently open and the deadline is Thursday 22nd August 2019.
+Applications for Student Mentors are currently closed.